cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

     algorithm to use for solving the optimization-problem.

-    Bonmin supports the following algorithms: "B-BB" (default), "B-OA", "B-QG", "B-Hyb", "B-ECP", "B-iFP".
+    Bonmin supports the following algorithms: "B-BB" (default), "B-OA", "B-QG", "B-Hyb". ("B-iFP" and "B-Ecp" are part of Bonmin's code, but are not working great for the author).

-    There is at least one test (currently) not working with "B-Hyb" (which should transfer to "B-OA").
-It is recommended to use the default!
+    There is at least one test (currently) not working with "B-Hyb" (which should transfer to "B-OA"). **It is recommended to use the default algorithm!**

     Check out Bonmin's user-manual to learn more!